maxammann/blog/content/posts/2021-06-02-openssl-randomness.md

 ```

 I integrated this functionality into `openssl-src-rs`, which builds OpenSSL using the build system of Rust.
 If you are interested you can take a look [here](https://github.com/maxammann/openssl-src-rs/blob/fuzz/src/lib.rs#L177).

+There is also the C compilation flag: `FUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION` which is used for fuzzing.
+A quick [search](https://github.com/openssl/openssl/search?q=FUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION) through the OpenSSL code reveals though that the goal of this flag is not to make random number generation deterministic, but change the behavior of OpenSSL for fuzzing.
+It mostly skips error messages like in [cmp_msg.c](https://github.com/openssl/openssl/blob/3d9d1ce52904660757dadeb629926932abe25158/crypto/cmp/cmp_msg.c#L295).
+Sadly, there is no official documentation which does into detail what the benefits of using the flag are.